rustomax/rust-iterators/README.md

 ## Basic Ranges

-The most basic way to loop over a series of items in Rust is the range.
-Range is created using `..` notation and produces an iterator that increments by one (1):
+The most basic way to loop over a series of integers in Rust is the range.
+Range is created using `..` notation and produces an iterator of integers incremented by `1`:

 ```rust
 for i in 1..11 {